-We have presented a framework to add lazy and faithful assertions to functional logic programs.
+We have presented a framework to add lazy and enforceable assertions to functional logic programs.
 Since it is not obvious for any program which properties assertions should satisfy, i.e., whether they should be meaning preserving or faithful, we propose to have both possibilities available in a non-strict language.
-However, in a functional logic language with a demand-driven evaluation strategy, it is reasonable to delay even faithful assertions as long as possible in order to avoid unintended computation branches.
-We have shown an implementation of this framework in the functional logic language Curry, where we used a few non-declarative constructs to implement the assertion framework as a library without modifying the run-time system.
+However, in a functional logic language with a demand-driven evaluation strategy, it is reasonable to delay even enforceable assertions as long as possible in order to avoid an unintended exploration of useless branches of the computation space.
+We have shown an implementation of this framework in the functional logic language Curry, where we used a few non-declarative constructs to implement the assertion framework as a library without modifying the compiler or the run-time system.
 It should be noted that assertions cause some overhead only if they occur in a program.
 Since we have not modified the run-time system to implement assertions, programs without assertions do not have any overhead due to the availability of assertion checking.

-For future work, it would be interesting to consider a more expressive assertion language, like the contract language of [17] or the pattern logic of [5, 6].
+For future work, it would be interesting to consider a more expressive assertion language, like the contract language of [18] or the pattern logic of [7].
 Furthermore, more work has to be done in order to get a practical tool that automatically provides the source code positions of violated assertions.

 Acknowledgements.
-The author is grateful to the anonymous referees for helpful comments and suggestions to improve this paper.
+The author is grateful to the participants of WFLP 2010 and the anonymous referees for helpful comments and suggestions to improve this paper.